How to Clean Your Polycarbonate Roof

 In most circumstances, you needn’t worry about replacing your glazing bars.
 Instead, you may just need to replace the rubber gaskets that prevent water ingress, or the breather tape used along your polycarbonate roof panels.

-Should you ever need to replace your conservatory roof or a damaged polycarbonate sheet, browse our range of high-quality polycarbonate sheets.
 If you’d prefer a flat profile over corrugated, you may want to consider solid polycarbonate sheets.
 These sheets are virtually unbreakable and are a popular alternative to glass.

 Have More Questions About Conservatory Roof Care?